jonnonz1/nz-statute-book/acts/public/1965/building-societies-act-1965.md

   (m) the manner of remunerating auditors, and the manner of appointing, remunerating, and removing the board of directors and other officers:
   (n) the powers and duties of the board of directors and of other officers:
   (o) provision for the custody of the mortgage instruments and other securities belonging to the society:
-  (p) whether disputes between the society and any of its members, or any person claiming by or through a member, or under the rules, are (subject to the provisions of this Act) to be settled by reference to the Court, or to arbitration:
+  (p) whether disputes between the society and any of its members, or any person claiming by or through a member, or under the rules, are (subject to the provisions of this Act) to be settled by reference to the court, or to arbitration:
   (q) the fines and forfeitures to be imposed on members of the society, and the manner of their disposal in the society's accounts:
   (r) provision for the device, custody, and use of the society's common seal:
   (s) the manner in which the society (whether permanent or terminating) may be terminated or dissolved: